-We are aware of only one other technique offering a similar mix of features: complete machine simulation [18].
-In this technique, the hardware of a computer system is simulated in enough detail to boot a real OS and run applications.
-If the simulation progresses according to timing-accurate models of the key system components (e.g., CPUs, caches, buses, memory system, I/O interconnects, I/O components), it can be used for performance evaluation.
-Because it boots a real OS and runs real applications, a complete machine simulator enables the same types of experiments as storage emulation.
-Further, by manipulating simulator parameters, the effects of new storage devices on hypothetical machines (e.g., with 10GHz CPUs) can be evaluated [19, 21].
+a real OS and runs real applications, a complete machine simulator enables the same types of experiments as storage emulation.
+Further, by manipulating simulator parameters, the effects of new storage devices on hypothetical machines (e.g., with 10 GHz CPUs) can be evaluated [20, 22].
 Unfortunately, substantial effort is required to build and maintain a complete machine simulator, both in terms of correctly executing programs and correctly accounting for time.
 For example, the SimOS machine simulator required extensive effort to create and validate; just a few years later, its hardware models are out of date, the CPU instruction set it emulates is being phased out, and source code for the OS that it boots is difficult to acquire.
 In addition, these simulators usually run more slowly than real systems, increasing evaluation time.
 Storage emulation does not share these difficulties.